voxTeam/ps_banner/Readme.md

 ## About

-Displays a banner on your store.
+Add a banner to the homepage of your store to highlight your sales and new products in a visual and friendly way.

 ## Reporting issues